Is coffee bad for you? Health Benefits & Disadvantages

 To say that people tend to get attached to their coffee would be putting it mildly.
-People who love their coffee, LOVE their coffee.
+People who love their coffee, love their coffee.

 Drinking coffee is a ritualistic experience.
 We love the process of picking it out, the smell of the beans, the warm feeling on our hands, and the delightful taste it leaves on our lips.

 Giving it up—or just thinking about giving it up—usually throws more than just a beverage out of whack.
-But I know you’re still wondering…

 But—and this is a BIG BUT that does not lie—vanilla lattes, Coffeemate, and frappuccinos are NOT full of antioxidants.
 They’re full of sugar, empty calories, and unhealthy fats.